ramonasuncion/plftool/README.md

-# Airborne Parrot Firmware Research
+# Parrot Airborne Night Firmware Research

 > [!WARNING]
 > For educational and research purposes only.
 Follow all local laws.